 Adapt as Needed

-The pandemic has taught us many things, but perhaps one of the greatest things I’ve seen is how folks have adapted from their “normal” way of doing things in their homes, work and community.
+The pandemic taught us many things, but perhaps one of the greatest things I saw was how folks adapted from their “normal” way of doing things in their homes, work and community.

 Working and worshiping remotely is now commonplace.
 Slowing down from overscheduling our families has helped us more fully value how we use our time each day.
 Seeking ways to fulfill our callings and minister more effectively has helped us to move away from old approaches or traditions, to new ways of showing love and caring.

-Personally, I have grown to love “porch visits”.
-I have experienced some sweet discussions on a porch chair or step, that were not previously had in the comfort of a living room.
-Because we have less contact with our sisters and brothers, when we do have a chance to gather in some capacity, it is more sacred and treasured.
+Personally, I grew to love “porch visits”.
+I experienced some sweet discussions on a porch chair or step, that were not previously had in the comfort of a living room.
+Because we had less contact with our sisters and brothers, when we did have a chance to gather in some capacity, it was more sacred and treasured.

 We would be wise to ponder on work arounds for the challenges we face in fulfilling our callings rather than resign ourselves to just waiting it out to go back to the old habits and traditions.